eldraco/clustertwit/README.md

 ## Tunning the thresholds
 To use this software is very useful to tune two thresholds depending on what you want.

 1. The self.minimum_amount_of_matching_words in the TwitGroup class.
     This is for controling how many words should be similar to be accepted in a groupa.
 We found that 2 is ok.
 2. When showing the final groups, which groups to show.
 That is controled by counting the amount of twits in the groups.
     The variable minimum_amount_of_twits_to_show_the_group controls that.
 This is a really a interface issue that should be controled depending on what you want to show to the user.

+## Usage
 To use it, just cat a file with twits and give it as stdin to this program
 Example:
 cat TestDataset | python ./clustertwit.py